data-driven-forms/react-forms/packages/react-renderer-demo/src/docs-components/validators.md

 ## Record Level validation

 This form of validation enables you to create validation function for whole form.
-It is usefull for some cross validation between multiple fields etc.
+It is useful for some cross validation between multiple fields etc.
-Detailed information can be found [here](https://github.com/final-form/react-final-form#validate-values-object--object--promiseobject).
+Detailed information can be found [here](https://final-form.org/docs/react-final-form/examples/record-level-validation).

 <RawComponent source="validators/record-level-validation" />